rbricke2/alkyl_paper_scripts/README.md

+# Overview

+A collection of scripts used for the paper.

 # Overview of directories

 * `tleap/`: Includes tleap scripts used to make .pdb, .parm7, and .crd files of the DNA models.